 Your brand ambassadors need to know what’s in it for them.
 Decide on the kind of remuneration you are able to offer.
 This can be in the form of free products, early access to exclusive offers, payments, referral bonuses etc.

 Once you have your brand ambassador shortlist, it’s time to engage with them.
 This can be done a number of ways:

-A personalised email to invite them to join the brand ambassador program.
+A personalized email to invite them to join the brand ambassador program.